 - (a) In any valuation of an asset or business the basis of valuation must be clearly stated.
 Only in exceptional circumstances should it be qualified and in that event the valuer must explain the meaning of the words used.
 The material assumptions made in a valuation must be stated in the valuation.
-These assumptions should be made taking into account the principles set out in the Notes to Rule 10.2. - (b) In relation to valuations of land and buildings, attention is drawn to the Guidance Note.
-Special assumptions (see GN

-(HK) 1 of the Guidance Note) should not normally be made in a valuation but, if such assumptions are permitted by the Executive, they should be fully explained.
+These assumptions should be made taking into account the principles set out in the Notes to Rule 10.2. - (b) In relation to valuations of land and buildings, attention is drawn to the Valuation Standards.
+Special assumptions (see VS2.3 of the Valuation Standards) should not normally be made in a valuation but, if such assumptions are permitted by the Executive, they should be fully explained.

-- For non-specialised properties, the basis of valuation will (c) normally be open market value as defined in the Guidance Note.
+- (c) For non-specialised properties, the basis of valuation will normally be market value as defined in the Valuation Standards.
 A property which is occupied for the purposes of the business will be valued at existing use value.
-Where a property has been adapted or fitted out to meet the requirements of a particular business, the open market value should relate to the property after the works have been completed.
-Alternatively, the open market value may relate to the state of the property before the works had been commenced and the works of adaptation may be valued separately on a depreciated replacement cost basis, subject to adequate potential profitability.
-Specialised properties occupied by the business should be valued on a depreciated replacement cost basis, subject to adequate potential profitability.
-Properties held as investments or which are surplus to requirements and are held pending disposal should be valued at open market value. - (d) In the case of land currently being developed or with immediate development potential, in addition to giving the open market value in the state existing at the date of valuation, the valuation should include:- - (i) the value after the development has been completed; - the estimated total cost, including carrying charges, of completing the development and the anticipated dates of completion and of letting or occupation; and - (iii) a statement whether planning or other regulatory consent has been obtained and, if so, the date thereof and the nature of any conditions attaching to the consent which affect the value.
+Where a property has been adapted or fitted out to meet the requirements of a particular business, the market value should relate to the property after the works have been completed.
+Alternatively, the market value may relate to the state of the property before the works had been commenced and the works of adaptation may be valued separately on a depreciated replacement cost basis, subject to adequate potential profitability.
+Specialised properties occupied by the business should be valued on a depreciated replacement cost basis, as defined in the Valuation Standards subject to adequate potential profitability.
+Properties held as investments or which are surplus to requirements and are held pending disposal should be valued at market value. - (d) In the case of land currently being developed or with immediate development potential, in addition to giving the open market value in the state existing at the date of valuation, the valuation should include:- - (i) the value after the development has been completed; - the estimated total cost, including carrying charges, of completing the development and the anticipated dates of completion and of letting or occupation; and - (iii) a statement whether planning or other regulatory consent has been obtained and, if so, the date thereof and the nature of any conditions attaching to the consent which affect the value.